mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

     - How complicated it is to know which bundle URL to pull

 ## Considered Options
-1. Build bundles on attachment upload/removal
+1. Synchronously build bundles on attachment upload/removal (in request / response cycle)
-2. Build bundles on Cloud storage event
+2. Aynchronously build bundles on attachment upload/removal (via Cloud Storage event)
 3. Build bundles on RS changes approval
 4. Add new API endpoint to build or serve last bundle
 5. Build bundles on schedule

 ## Decision Outcome
-Chosen option: [Option 5](#Option-5) because it is easy to reason about, trivial to implement, does not affect user experience, and would not increase the overall service complexity.
+Chosen option: [Option 5](#Option-5) because it's:
+1. Easy to reason about
+2. Trivial to implement
+3. Does not negatively affect user experience
+4. Would not increase the overall service complexity
+5. Is modular, could be changed/implemented differently down the road easily

 ### Positive Consequences
 - We provide records and attachments bundling without increasing our team maintenance